 WG2 – Processes, Methods and Tools for Restorative Design

-Lead: Emanuele Naboni, Vice Lead: Lisanne Havinga
+WG-Leader: Emanuele Naboni, Vice Lead: Lisanne Havinga

 Processes, Methods and Tools for Restorative Design.
 Primarily based on case studies derived from workshops, it constitutes the core of the action and intends to provide “hands-on” guidance to the practice of restorative design.